yuriyyakym/awai/docs/docs/Integrations/React.md

 * `useState` - Returns a tuple `[useStateValue(state), useSetState(state)]`, just to be aligned with React's `useState` interface.

 * `useAsyncStateValue` - this hook only works with `ReadableAsyncState` (eg. [AsyncState](/async-state)) and returns a result of `getAsync` method.
-Unlike `useStateValue`, this hook does not suspend.
-That means, that component is rendered even though state is not yet initialized, which results in `value` to be possibly `undefined`.
+Unlike `useStateValue` this hook does not suspend.
+That means that component is rendered even though state is not yet initialized, which results in `value` to be possibly `undefined`.